-Immunotherapy is a newer form of systemic therapy that helps your immune system fight cancer.
-Your immune system normally identifies and kills abnormal cells, however it might not attack your cancer because the cancer cells have developed ways to evade the immune system.
+Immunotherapy is a therapy that helps your immune system fight cancer.
+Your immune system normally identifies and kills abnormal cells; however, it might not attack your cancer because the cancer cells have developed ways to evade the immune system.

-Immunotherapy helps the immune system recognise and kill cancer cells.
 Immunotherapy may also cause your immune system to attack healthy organs and tissues in your body.
 This can result in side effects such as skin problems, diarrhoea, tiredness, pain in the joints and other immune system reactions.

-Immunotherapy may be used in advanced CSCC when the cancer has spread to other parts of the body or when curative surgery or curative radiotherapy is not feasible.
+Immunotherapy may be used in advanced NSCLC when the cancer has spread to other parts of the body or when surgery or chemoradiation is not feasible.
+It may be used alone or in combination with chemotherapy.